-Partly as a result of these changes, DTM was successful in renewing its existing contract with BP in Victoria and New South Wales and gaining the BP contract for South Australia.
+The fleet upgrade and modernisation program has continued with a total of 18 new packaged goods and bulk oil vehicles, several crane trucks and other miscellaneous vehicles purchased to service a number of key contracts in Victoria, New South Wales and South Australia.
+DTM was successful in renewing its existing contract with BP in Victoria and New South Wales and gaining the BP contract for South Australia.